Surat Split: History

 Surat was in Bombay Presidency/Province, Tilak's birthplace.
 Nagpur Province was the province of British India that covered parts of the present-day states of Madhya Pradesh, Maharashtra and Chhattisgarh, with Nagpur city as the capital.
 Since Surat was the home province of Tilak, he could not preside over the meeting.
 Hence it was decided that Rash Behari Ghosh would be president.
 Radicals protested in the INC meeting as Tilak was not given permission even to speak by pundit Madan Mohan Malaviya.
-A motion was moved in support of Rash Behari Ghosh to be elected as new president, moderates supported motion by voice vote, aye while Radicals/Extremists shouted boo in opposition.
-Some moderates got angry after hearing boo and sent their goons to attack extremists and Tilak.
-In retaliation radicals reacted by throwing eggs and footwear and called for the meeting to be cancelled.
-The shoes hit not one but two stalwarts: first Surendranath Banerjeea and then Sir Pherozeshah Mehta.
-Worse, the shoe-throwing was followed by a pandemonium in which Radicals threw chairs at the dais and hit their rivals with sticks.
+A motion was moved in support of Rash Behari Ghosh as president.
+In a voice vote, moderates supported the motion, aye while Radicals/Extremists shouted boo in opposition.
+This angered some moderates who sent their goons to attack extremists and Tilak.
+In retaliation radicals throwed eggs and footwear and called for the meeting to be cancelled.
+The shoes hit two stalwarts: first Surendranath Banerjeea and then Sir Pherozeshah Mehta.
+Worse, the shoe-throwing was followed by pandemonium in which Radicals threw chairs at the dais and hit their rivals with sticks.
 The Moderates held a secret meeting and decided to expel the radicals.

-The Moderates and the Radicals patched up their differences for a year, but in 1907 the two groups permanently split up.
-When they met at Surat for their annual session, they shouted at each other and threw chairs and shoes.
+The Moderates and the Radicals patched up their differences for a year, but in 1907 the two groups permanently split.
+When they met at Surat for their annual session, they shouted at each other and again threw chairs and shoes.
 The police stopped the meeting.

-A further split occurred between Hindu and Muslim nationalists due to the militant nationalism that had long existed, set in place due to the multifaceted culture and tradition.
-Radicals such as Tilak advocated for the Hindu culture that was prevalent in the country.
+A further split occurred between Hindu and Muslim nationalists, due to India's multifaceted culture and tradition.
+Radicals such as Tilak advocated the dominant Hindu culture.
 While he succeeded in creating a strong political identity, he also used Shivaji and Akbar to stimulate religious beliefs as a unifier.
-To this day, there is a false perception that the Tilak was against Muslims, but he developed a good rapport with Muhammad Ali Jinnah before he joined Muslim League.
+Tilak was perceived to be against Muslims, but he developed a good rapport with Muhammad Ali Jinnah before he joined Muslim League.
 Jinnah was Tilak's lawyer when the British colonial government charged him with sedition.
 Muslims were seen by the colonial government as an effective counter-balance to the demands of Hindu independence activists, which influenced them to grant Muslims separate electorates in the Indian Councils Act 1909.

-In the light of the split, the Moderates restated the goal of Congress to be the attainment of self-government within the British Empire.
-The Indian National Congress was also split into two different groups called Moderates and Radicals because Moderates wanted to go against the British peacefully but Radicals wanted to go against the British violently, but the aim of both was to expel or suppress the British Empire from India.
+The Moderates and Radicals shared the common goal to expel or suppress the British Empire from India, but Moderates rejected violence, while Radicals did not.